boveus/hyrax-wiki/Sufia-6-to-Sufia-7-Migration.md

 ## Long version

 ### Step 1 (from a Sufia 6 application)
-In a Sufia 6 application write a rake task as follows:
+In a Sufia 6 application export the data of the Generic Files and Collections to JSON files.
+Branch [export_s6 in ScholarSphere](https://github.com/psu-stewardship/scholarsphere/tree/export_s6) has a proof of concept of how this could be implemented.
+The code to handle the export is under `lib/export` folder.
+File `lib/export/service.rb` is the main driver that calls the other programs in this folder to export individual Generic Files and Collections.
+A basic set of `rake` tasks to calls this service can be found in `lib/tasks/export.rake`.
+Below is an example of how these tasks could be used:

 ```
-require "../lib/sufia/export/service.rb"
+# export all the GenericFile IDs to a file
+rake gf_ids > gf_ids.txt

-desc "Export the metadata for each generic file to a JSON file"
+# export the metadata of the GenericFiles to JSON files
-task :export => :environment do
-  ids = Export::Service.fetch_ids(::GenericFile)
-  Export::Service.export ids, "./"
-end
+rake export_gf[gf_ids.txt]
 ```

-This rake task will output a JSON file with the metadata (but no the content) for each of the files to export.
+Rake task `export` will output to a JSON file the metadata for each file, but not the actual binary of the file.
+The binary will be read from Fedora at the time of the import (more on this later.)

-A proof of concept for the `Export::Service` class can be found at https://github.com/projecthydra/sufia/blob/migration_to_sufia7/lib/sufia/export/service.rb

-This code will be merged into the Sufia 6 stable branch.

 ### Step 2 (from a Sufia 7 application)